lorforlinux/docs.beagleboard.io/books/pru-cookbook/01case/case.rst

    :ref:`details_configure_servos`
    to configure the pins for the Black and the Pocket.

-.. * TODO - verify these commands
+.. todo:: verify these commands

 Just run: